josemarsilva/study-database/oracle/performance/README.md

   * Index range scans
   * Row-by-row access (OLTP-style)
   * Nested loop joins (in most cases)
+* Three common problems for EXADATA: a) Reconstructing a Consistent Block (rows are being updated); b) Chained Rows; c) Modified Columns in the WHERE clause;
 * How to Confirm Smart Scan is Happening?
   * Look for `TABLE ACCESS STORAGE FULL` in Query Execution Plan
   * Session stats query:

 ```sql
 SELECT name, value